tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/快速入门/访问TcaplusDB表/通过RESTful API 读写_intl.md

 >Operations must be performed in the CVM under your Tencent Cloud account.

-In the following example, you received the following access point information and created a table tb_online in the deployment unit with the TableGroupID  of 1.
+In the following example, you received the following access point information and created a table tb_online in the table group with the TableGroupID  of 1.

 * AccessID:2
 * AppKey:3aa84dd773826cd655e9f24a249d68bb